 You can choose any of the above as per your needs and requirements.

-Advantages of using HIPAA
+Effects of HIPAA

-- It prevents discrimination.
+It prevents discrimination.

-- It streamlines different administrative healthcare functions and improves the efficiency of the whole healthcare industry.
+It streamlines different administrative healthcare functions and improves the efficiency of the whole healthcare industry.

-- It ensures all the covered entities use the same code sets and nationally recognized identifiers.
+It ensures all the covered entities use the same code sets and nationally recognized identifiers.

-- It mandates the use of strong passwords and also that the providers should have a data backup plan in place.
+It mandates the use of strong passwords and also that the providers should have a data backup plan in place.

-- It reduces medical errors and further leads to regular auditing of the system.
+It reduces medical errors and further leads to regular auditing of the system.